Nick Parker

-We know that color plays a major part in consumer preference for food and beverages.
-In fact, a 2007 study published in the Journal of Consumer Research concluded that color is a more powerful influencer than taste.
+In fact, a study published in the Journal of Consumer Research in 2007 concluded that color is a more powerful influencer than taste.

 natural red